qualabs/video-headline/README.md

 3. Once the implementation process has started through the console, you may be asked to confirm with a y/n, please confirm it.

-4. The url of the application will be displayed in the console
+4. The url of the application will be displayed in the console.

 5. At the end of this deploy process, a superuser will be created to use in the application, you will be asked via console for the data you want to use.

 ### Accessing the App

 Once the app is deployed you can access the web through the previously mentioned url.
-If you want to access the Admin web you need to add /admin to the Distribution domain name.
+If you want to access the Admin web you need to add /admin to the app base URL.

 ## Table of extra contents